The nature of ASASSN-24fw's occultation: modelling the event as dimming by optically thick rings around a sub-stellar companion: Nature of ASASSN-24fw

 \section{Nature of ASASSN-24fw}

-The \textit{Gaia} DR3 \citep{gaia2023} properties of ASASN-24fw are summarized in Table (\ref{table:gaia}).
-Here we also show the PANSTARRS, 2MASS, and ALLWISE IDs.
+The \textit{Gaia} DR3 \citep{gaia2023} properties of ASASSN-24fw are summarized in Table (\ref{table:gaia}).
 The G-band absolute magnitude $M_{G}$ was determined from the extinction ($A_{g}$) corrected apparent G magnitude by subtracting the distance modulus, which was calculated from the distance of 1044$~\pm~$17 pc derived from the trigonometric parallax.
 Here, we have also included the 3D peculiar velocity computed using the equations by \cite{reid2009}, and \cite{poleski2013}.
 We find that ASASSN-24fw belongs to the Milky Way's thick disc distribution.
-We use {\it galpy} \citep{bovy2015}, a Python package to compute the orbit of ASASSN-24fw in Milky Way in the past 50 Ma. {\it galpy} supports orbit integration in a variety of gravitational potentials, evaluating and sampling various distribution functions, and the calculation of action-angle coordinates for all static potentials.
-We find that the orbit of ASASN24fw does not intersect with any star formation region.
-Therefore this tells us that although ASASN-24fw has a persistent infrared excess, it is unlikely to be a Young Stellar Object (YSO) and is more likely to be on main-seqenuce.
+We use {\it galpy} \citep{bovy2015}, a Python package to trace the orbit of ASASSN-24fw in Milky Way in the past 50 Ma. {\sc galpy} supports orbit integration in a variety of gravitational potentials, evaluating and sampling various distribution functions, and the calculation of action-angle coordinates for all static potentials.
+We find that the orbit of ASASSN-24fw does not intersect with any star formation region.
+Therefore this tells us that although ASASSN-24fw has a persistent infrared excess, it is unlikely to be a Young Stellar Object (YSO) and is more likely to be on main-sequence.